 Technique Description References Open vulnerability and assessment language (OVAL) Open vulnerability and assessment language is an international specification effort to promote open and publicly available security content, and to standardize the transfer of this information across the entire spectrum of security tools and services.
 OVAL includes a language used to encode system details, and an assortment of content repositories held throughout the community.
 The language standardizes the three main steps of the assessment process: representing configuration information of systems for testing, analysing the system for the presence of the specified machine state (vulnerability, configuration, patch state, etc.), and reporting the results of this assessment.
 The repositories are collections of publicly available and open content that utilize the language.
 OVAL schemas written in XML have been developed to serve as the framework and vocabulary of the OVAL language.
-These schemas correspond to the three steps of the assessment process: an OVAL system characteristics schema for representing system information, an OVAL definition schema for expressing a specific machine state, and an OVAL results schema for reporting the results of an assessment. [b-OVAL] See Note. eXtensible configuration checklist description format (XCCDF) The eXtensible configuration checklist description format is a specification language for writing security checklists, benchmarks, and related kinds of documents.
-An XCCDF document represents a structured collection of security configuration rules for some set of target systems.
-The specification is designed to support information interchange, document generation, organizational and situational tailoring, automated compliance testing, and compliance scoring.
-The specification also defines a data model and format for storing results of benchmark compliance testing.
-The intent of XCCDF is to provide a uniform foundation for expression of security checklists, benchmarks, and other configuration guidance, and thereby foster more widespread application of good security practices.
-XCCDF documents are expressed in XML. [b-XCCDF] See Note.
+These schemas correspond to the three steps of the assessment process: an OVAL system characteristics schema for representing system information, an OVAL definition schema for expressing a specific machine state, and an OVAL results schema for reporting the results of an assessment. [b-OVAL].
+See Note.
 Common platform enumeration (CPE) Common platform enumeration (CPE) is a standardized method to identify and describe the software systems and hardware devices present in an enterprise's computing asset inventory.
-CPE provides: a naming specification, including the logical structure of well-formed CPE names and the procedures for binding and unbinding these names with machine-readable encodings; a matching specification, which defines procedures for comparing CPE names to determine whether they refer to some or all of the same products or platforms; and a dictionary specification, which defines the concept of a dictionary of identifiers and prescribes high-level rules for dictionary curators. [b-CPE] See Note.
-Common configuration enumeration (CCE) Common configuration enumeration provides unique identifiers to system configuration issues in order to facilitate fast and accurate correlation of configuration data across multiple information sources and tools.
+CPE provides: a naming specification, including the logical structure of well-formed CPE names and the procedures for binding and unbinding these names with machine-readable encodings; a matching specification, which defines procedures for comparing CPE names to determine whether they refer to some or all of the same products or platforms; and a dictionary specification, which defines the concept of a dictionary of identifiers and prescribes high-level rules for dictionary curators. [b-ITU-T X.1528] [b-ITU-T X.1528.1] [b-ITU-T X.1528.2] [b-ITU-T X.1528.3] [b-ITU-T X.1528.4] Common configuration enumeration (CCE) NOTE - ITU is cr technique.
+Common configuration enumeration provides unique identifiers to system configuration issues in order to facilitate fast and accurate correlation of configuration data across multiple information sources and tools.
 For example, CCE identifiers can be used to associate checks in configuration assessment tools with statements in configuration best-practice documents. [b-CCE] See Note.